VinGarcia/ksql/README.md

 docker pull mcr.microsoft.com/mssql/server:2017-latest
 ```

-Otherwise the first attempt to run the tests will
+Otherwise, the first attempt to run the tests will
 spend a long time downloading these images
 and then fail because the `TestMain()` function
 is configured to kill the containers after 20 seconds.